 Longmans, Green & Co., New York (First Edition), London & Bombay, 1900

 First published in Churchill By His Contemporaries in 1953 and reprinted in Finest Hour 38, Winter 1982-83

-When Churchill found time to write a novel of some 70,000 words between Malakand and The River War, which would be a surprising statement about almost anybody except Churchill, he was in his 24th year.
+When Churchill found time to write a novel of some 70,000 words between The Story of the Malakand Field Force and The River War, which would be a surprising statement about almost anybody except Churchill, he was in his 24th year.
 Savrola offers an opportunity to pry into the dreams of a young man of destiny, not merely about his own political future but also that of dictators.
-Read More >

 Finest Hour Image